Loading...

 Lots of different descriptions for the same thing.

-Now, sponges are traditionally made with eggs, flour, and sugar, and sometimes, they're called a fatless sponge.
+Now, sponges are traditionally made with eggs, flour, and sugar, and sometimes they're called a fatless sponge.

 You may have heard of that before.

-Things like Swiss roll are fatless sponges.
+Things like Swiss rolls are fatless sponges.

 But sometimes butter is also used, which is referred to as a sponge cake or cake.

-So let's have a quick check for understanding, shall we?
-So true or false: a sponge and cake are the same?
-Well, that's false, isn't it?
-And why is that?
-Well, while the terms sponge and cake are often used interchangeably, sponges are traditionally made with just eggs, flour, and sugar.
+Well, while the terms "sponge" and "cake" are often used interchangeably, sponges are traditionally made with just eggs, flour, and sugar.

-Do you remember?
 They're the fatless sponges, things like Swiss rolls, whereas cakes are made with eggs, flour, sugar, and butter, things like lemon drizzle cake.

-Now, traditionally, a Victoria sandwich cake comprises these things: so two cake layers; a jam filling; and caster sugar or icing sugar dusted on top.
+Now, traditionally, a Victoria sandwich cake comprises these things, so two cake layers, a jam filling, and caster sugar or icing sugar dusted on top.

-And sometimes, for special occasions, there may be other fillings are added, or perhaps it's iced on the top, a bit like this Union Jack Victoria sandwich cake just here.
+And sometimes, for special occasions, there may be other fillings added, or perhaps it's iced on the top, a bit like this Union Jack Victoria sandwich cake just here.

-So the first one is caster sugar, and caster sugar is a finer sugar than granulated sugar, and it's easier to mix with the butter, and the caster sugar helps to make the sponge light and fluffy.
+So the first one is caster sugar, and caster sugar is a finer sugar than granulated sugar, and it's easier to mix with the butter.

-And if you don't want to use butter, you can use, for example, a baking block or a vegan alternative.
+And if you don't want to use butter, you can use, for example, baking block or a vegan alternative.

-We're also going to be using eggs today, and the eggs are beaten to trap in some air and to help the cakes to rise.
+We're also going to be using eggs today, and the eggs are beaten to trap in some air and help the cakes to rise.

 And the protein from the egg helps to keep the sponge together and hold its shape.